sridhargunnam/Cortano/README.md

 2. Integrate april tags based pose correction
 3. PID testing

+# Random Note
+The usb hub won't work if you turn on the jetson while the vex is running and connected to the usb hub.

 # for GPU and CPU stats
  tegrastats --interval 1 --logfile tegrastats.txt
 slam.py is ~1 fps, gpu slam is ~3 fps